MUTOR-2/ScienceOfMusic/_units/03/index.md

 ## Reverberation Introduction

 Reverberation (or reverb) is the result of sounds reflecting off of the surfaces of an enclosed space.
 Imagine that we make a loud noise (by firing a starter's pistol or poping a balloon) in a cathedral or a hall.
-The first sound that a listener would hear is called the direct sound (figures 3.12-3.14).
+The first sound that a listener would hear is called the direct sound (figures {{reverb1}}-{{reverb3}}).

 {% include img-figure url="./reverb_bang.png" description="A listener in a room in which a loud short sound is made." width="650px" %}
+{% assign reverb1 = fignum %}

 {% include img-figure url="./reverb_direct.png" description="The first sound to hit the listener is called the direct sound." width="650px" %}
+{% assign reverb2 = fignum %}

-{% include img-figure url="./reverb_direct_graph.png" description="The direct sound from figure 3.13." width="450px" %}
+{% include img-figure url="./reverb_direct_graph.png" description="The direct sound from figure {{reverb2}}." width="450px" %}
+{% assign reverb3 = fignum %}

-The direct sound is followed by a number of early reflections that arive at the listener after some delay and loss of energy (figures 3.15-3.16).
+The direct sound is followed by a number of early reflections that arive at the listener after some delay and loss of energy (figures {{reverb4}}-{{reverb5}}).
 The length of the delay and the amount of energy lost are dependant on the size of the room and the type of material used to make the surfaces (the walls, floor, and ceiling).

 {% include img-figure url="./reverb_earlyreflections.png" description="The early reflections arrive at the listener after a short delay and with some loss of energy." width="650px" %}
+{% assign reverb4 = fignum %}

 {% include img-figure url="./reverb_earlyreflections_graph.png" description="The early reflections from figure 4 plotted against time." width="450px" %}
+{% assign reverb5 = fignum %}

-As these early reflections continue to bounce off the surfaces they begin to pile up and overlap creating reverb (figures 3.17-3.18).
+As these early reflections continue to bounce off the surfaces they begin to pile up and overlap creating reverb (figures {{reverb6}}-{{reverb7}}).

 {% include img-figure url="./reverb_reverb.png" description="Reverb is as the original sound continues to bounce around the room, we perceive reverb." width="650px" %}
+{% assign reverb6 = fignum %}

 {% include img-figure url="./reverb_reverb_graph.png" description="The reverb in a room tends to decay exponentially." width="450px" %}
+{% assign reverb7 = fignum %}

 (Figures adapted from Howard, D.M., and Angus, J., Acoustics and Psychoacoustics, Focal Press, 1996.)